junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "You don't mean it," Castiel warns dangerously.
 "Do you forget the pain fighting with me can give you?"

-Jimmy flinches with reminded muscle memory of the pain.
+Jimmy flinches with the reminded muscle memory of the pain.

 With that split second of distraction, Castiel takes back control of the body and stabs the angel blade into the heart of Lilith.